umutkeremzengin/DSA210_PROJECT/README.md

 ### 🔍 **Correlation Observations**
 1. **Inverse Trends**: Several visualizations reveal an inverse relationship between step counts and likes, particularly for TikTok, suggesting a potential substitution effect between time spent on the platform and physical activity.
-2. **Steady Influence of Instagram**: Instagram likes exhibit steadier patterns compared to TikTok and do not show a pronounced inverse relationship with step counts.
+2. **Steady Influence of Instagram**: Instagram likes exhibit steadier patterns compared to TikTok but still show a pronounced inverse relationship with step counts.
 3. **Scatter Plot Analysis**: Highlights a weak correlation between step counts and like counts overall, with some isolated periods showing stronger trends.

 ### 🧩 **Conclusion on the Hypothesis**